project-chip/connectedhomeip/docs/code_generation.md

     -o zzz_generated/bridge-app/zap-generated
 ```

-### `*.matter` code generation
+### Compile-time code generation / pre-enerated code

-`*.matter` code generation can be done either at compile time or it can use
+A subset of code generation (both `codegen.py` and `zap-cli`) is done at
-pre-generated output.
+compile time or can use pre-generated output (based on gn/cmake arguments)

-Rules for how `codegen.py` is invoked and how includes/sources are set are
+Rules for how `generate.py`/`codegen.py` is invoked at compile time are defined
-defined at:
+at:

 -   `src/app/chip_data_model.cmake`
 -   `src/app/chip_data_model.gni`